ably/ably-chat-js/README.md

 **Node.js**: Version 20.x or newer.

 **Typescript**: This library is written in TypeScript and has full TypeScript support.

+**React**: The library ships with a number of providers and hooks for React, which provide a closer integration with that ecosystem.
+For more information on using Ably Chat in React, see the [React readme](./src/react/README.md).

 ## Supported chat features